Does a CPAP Machine Stop Snoring?

 Finding a Solution

 If snoring affects your sleep quality, it’s time to find a solution that works for you.
 Allowing snoring to affect your daytime wakefulness is less than you deserve.
+Daytime sleepiness is a common symptom of sleep apnea, resulting from repeated pauses in breathing during sleep.
 Snoring and sleep apnea are treatable conditions that have available medical answers.

 If a CPAP machine does not work for you, it’s crucial to find other solutions to reduce your risk factors for sleep apnea-related health conditions.
-Go ahead and see your ENT doctor to determine if CPAP, surgery, or another medical device may help you.
+Losing weight can significantly reduce snoring by decreasing excess weight around the diaphragm and throat.
+Go ahead and see your ENT doctor to determine if CPAP, surgery, or another medical device may help treat sleep apnea.
+Additionally, addressing nasal congestion with over-the-counter drugs, nasal strips, or medications can facilitate easier breathing.

 We Can Help